0x1306a94/SkyLightWindow/README.md

 ## Important Notes

-⚠️ **Privacy & Security**: This framework uses private APIs and may require special entitlements for distribution outside the Mac App Store.
+⚠️ **Privacy & Security**: This framework uses private APIs but works without special entitlements and is available to the Mac App Store.

 ⚠️ **System Compatibility**: Tested on macOS 11.0+ but may work on earlier versions.
 Private APIs can change between system updates.